 Colour is a fundamental element in design – not only for its impact on aesthetic and technical aspects of human-made environments, but also for its influence on psychological, physiological and social reactions of human beings.

 Though the influence of colour in healthcare design is an important topic, the subject matter is complex and multi-faceted.
-Below is a summary of Parkin’s research findings surrounding the use of colour in healthcare settings.
+Below is a summary of our research findings surrounding the use of colour in healthcare settings.

 Colour and Science

-Colour therapy has been suggested for many conditions; however, despite wide belief, there is still no clear scientific evidence that colour affects mood, emotions or psychological well-being in any systematic manner.
+Colour therapy (chromotherapy) has been suggested for many conditions; however, despite wide belief, there is still no clear scientific evidence that colour affects mood, emotions or psychological well-being in any systematic manner.

 Of course, that’s not to say the use of colour in healthcare environments does not require careful thought and consideration.